History of Cape Town: Contacts with Europeans and development of a proto-port

-The arrival of Europeans
+Portuguese explorers

 The first Europeans to reach the Cape were the Portuguese.
 Bartholomeu Dias arrived in 1488 after journeying south along the west coast of Africa.
 The next recorded European sighting of the Cape was by Vasco da Gama in 1497 while he was searching for a route that would lead directly from Europe to Asia.

 Table Mountain was given its name in 1503 by António de Saldanha, a Portuguese admiral and explorer.
 He called it Taboa do Cabo ("table of the cape").
 The name given to the mountain by the Khoi inhabitants was Hoeri 'kwaggo ("sea mountain").
-A Portuguese force led by Francisco de Almeida was defeated in the Battle of Salt River by the indigenous Goringhaiqua Khoikhoi clan.
+A Portuguese force led by Francisco de Almeida was defeated in 1510 in the Battle of Salt River by the indigenous Goringhaiqua Khoekhoe clan.